-The Company will recognize impairments in relation to property, plant and equipment, investments and goodwill and other long-lived assets in accordance with the above policies.
+The Company will recognize impairments in relation to property, plant and equipment, investments and goodwill, other identifiable intangible assets and other long-lived assets in accordance with the above policies.
 Impairments relating to restructuring activities, incurred to exit an activity or location, will be recorded within the restructuring line on the Statement of Income, other impairments will be recorded within impairment charges line on the Statement of Income.

-The impairment charges line item predominantly relates to: a fair value adjustment in relation to the sale of the Czech business, \$3.4 million; \$2.4m write-off in relation to the acquisition of GTM and \$1.3 million of goodwill impairment within the Superform business unit.
+The impairment line item in 2019 relates to: a \$5.2 million charge relating to plant and equipment held in our Superform business; partially offset by a true-up upon the final sale of the Czech business, \$0.2 million credit, (2018: \$3.4 million charge).
+In 2018 there was also a \$2.4 million write-off in relation to the acquisition of Luxfer Holdings NA LLC and \$1.3 million of goodwill impairment within the Superform business unit.